NAVadi21/RentABikeHourly/Readme.md

 ## Data

 The project uses the train and test data sets, which are provided in CSV format.
-The train data set contains historical data of bike rentals, while the test data set is used for prediction purposes.
+The train data set contains historical data of bike rentals, while the test data set is used for predicting purpose.

 ## Contributing